Call 765-204-1188

 What Happens When You Mix Concerta with Alcohol?

-Combining Concerta with alcohol can exacerbate the stimulant effects, leading to increased heart rate, heightened blood pressure, and impaired judgment.
-This combination can also mask the depressant effects of alcohol, leading individuals to consume more than they realize, increasing the risk of alcohol poisoning and other complications.
-According to the National Center for Drug Abuse Statistics (NCDAS), around 10% of adults who misuse prescription stimulants like Ritalin also consume alcohol concurrently.
+Combining Concerta with alcohol exacerbates the stimulant effects, leading to increased heart rate, heightened blood pressure, and impaired judgment.
+This combination also masks the depressant effects of alcohol, leading individuals to consume more than they realize, and increasing the risk of alcohol poisoning and other complications.
+According to the National Center for Drug Abuse Statistics (NCDAS), around 10% of adults who misuse prescription stimulants like Ritalin also drink alcohol concurrently.

 What are the Dangers of Combining Opioids and Ritalin?